circleci/circleci-docs/jekyll/_cci2/workflows.md

 ## Holding a Workflow for a Manual Approval

 Workflows may be configured to wait for manual approval of a job before continuing by using the `type: approval` key.
-The `type: approval` key is a special job and type that is **only** added under in your `workflow` key.
+The `type: approval` key is a special job type that is **only** added to jobs under the `workflow` key.
 This enables you to configure a job with `type: approval` in the workflow before a set of parallel jobs that must all wait for manual approval.
 Jobs run in the order defined until the workflow processes a job with the `type: approval` key followed by a job on which it depends as in the following `config.yml` example:

 ```
 workflows: